 You can get more of the game’s story as part of the tie-in comics, which are available to purchase right now.
 These comics feature backstories but won’t contain major plot points that are essential to understand the game.

-The action then shifts to Iron Man, who is flying through the air in a manner similar to Freelancers from Anthem.
+The leaked gameplay footage then shifts to Iron Man, who is shown flying through the air in a manner similar to Freelancers from Anthem.
 As he flies, he takes projectile shots at enemies in front of him, knocking them out of the sky.
 Powerful missiles crash down all around him, destroying vehicles along the Golden Gate Bridge.
 Tony Stark is no slouch on the ground either, using close-range blasts and counter-attacks to eliminate several enemies who close in on his position.

 Next up in the gameplay demonstration is Hulk, who begins as Bruce Banner and leaps from a flying vehicle, transforming before he hits the bridge.
 As you can imagine, Hulk’s primary objective is to smash.
 In this case, he does this by grabbing the closest enemy he can find and flailing their body around as a melee weapon, which knocks multiple targets off of their feet.
 He grabs another and slams them into the ground in a cinematic finishing move.